ChukwuemekaAham/ArgoCD_EKS_Reskill/base-application/README.md

 # Copy files to the Git repository directory:

-$
-cp -R ~/environment/eks-workshop/modules/automation/gitops/argocd/apps-kustomization ./base-application/

 # final Git directory should now look like this.
-You can validate it by running tree ~/environment/argocd:
+You can validate it by running tree ./base-application:

 |-- app-of-apps
 |   |-- Chart.yaml